ytyeung/project_ainu_kamuichika/Manual_updated_Translation/English_Translation/12_Esaman_Kappa.md

 Then, at Okikirmui's water-drawing place,
 I poked my head out again.
 Okikirmui's younger sister, as beautiful as a goddess, was there.
-She was holding a bucket in one hand and
+She was holding a bucket in one hand,
-A bundle of bulrushes in the other hand.
+And a bundle of bulrushes in the other hand.

-I said to her:
+I said to her,
 "Do you have father?
 Do you have mother?"